Pulsar Polarization Arrays: ALDM-Induced Cosmic Birefringence

-The PA rotation induced by ALDM can be probed by linearly polarized pulsar light~\cite{Liu:2019brz, caputo2019constraints}.
-For detecting the pulsar signals, we consider average pulse profiles to overcome jitter noise due to the stochastic variation of individual ones~\cite{1985ApJS...59..343C,1990ApJ...349..245C}.
-With a segment of observation over the timespan $T_p$, the data for the $p$-th MSP of the PPA consists of a time series of points $\Delta\theta_{p,n}\equiv\Delta\theta_p(t_n)$ for $n=1,\dots,N_p$, with each point being defined by one average profile over the folding time $\tau_\textrm{fold}$.
-To maintain the oscillation pattern of signals, we should keep $m_a\, \tau_\textrm{fold}\lesssim 1$.
-Then for the data point at $t_n$, the PA rotation is
+Pulsar light with strong linear polarizations provides a powerful tool to detect such effects~\cite{Liu:2019brz, caputo2019constraints}.
+Because of jitter noise induced by the stochastic variation of individual pulses~\cite{1985ApJS...59..343C,1990ApJ...349..245C}, we consider average pulse profiles to extract the ALDM-induced signal.
+With a segment of observation over the timespan $T_p$, the data for the $p$-th MSP consists of a time series of points $\Delta\theta_{p,n}\equiv\Delta\theta_p(t_n)$ for $n=1,\dots,N_p$, with each point being defined by one average profile over the folding time $\tau_\textrm{fold}$.
+As the ALDM field is highly non-relativistic, its oscillating frequency $\omega_a$ is approximately $m_a$ in natural units.
+To preserve its oscillation imprints in the signals, we keep $m_a\, \tau_\textrm{fold}\lesssim 1$.
+The PA rotation for the data point at $t_n$ is then given by

-where $\rho_i\equiv\rho(\mathbf{x}_i)$, $f_i(\mathbf{v})\equiv f_{\mathbf{x}_i}(\mathbf{v})$, with $i=p, e$, and we take $\mathbf{x}_e=0$, with $L_p=|\mathbf{x}_p|$ the distance from the pulsar to the Earth.
-Already for one pulsar, the ALDM-induced signal differs from Faraday rotation in three aspects.
-Firstly, the former features quasi-monochromatic oscillation around the frequency $m_a$, while no characteristic time dependence is expected for the latter.
-Secondly, the former has no radio frequency dependence, while the latter increases with the wavelength.
-Finally, the former relies only on the field profiles at two endpoints of photon traveling due to the topological nature of the parity-violating Chern-Simon coupling.
-As a result, Eq.~(\ref{eq:Dthetapn}) is characterized by a ``pulsar'' term and an ``Earth'' term.
+Here $C_{p,n}$ is the photon traveling path and $\mathbf{v}$ denotes the velocity in a latticed phase space $\Omega$.
+Because of the topological nature of the parity-violating Chern-Simons coupling, $\Delta\theta_{p,n}$ is determined by the ALDM profiles at two endpoints of this path, manifested as an ``Earth'' and a ``pulsar'' term in the second equation respectively (this highlights another difference from Faraday rotation in addition to the ones mentioned above).
+Accordingly, $\rho_i=\rho(\mathbf{x}_i)$ and $f_i(\mathbf{v})=f(\mathbf{x}_i,\mathbf{v})$ represent the ALDM density profile and velocity distribution near the Earth ($i=e$) and the pulsar ($i=p$).
+The random amplitude $\alpha_\mathbf{v}$ and phase $\phi_\mathbf{v}$ follow the Rayleigh and uniform distributions, respectively~\cite{foster2018revealing}, encoding the stochastic nature of ALDM.
+We take $\mathbf{x}_e=0$ and denote by $L_p=|\mathbf{x}_p|$ the distance from the Earth to the pulsar.

 For PPAs consisting of $\mathcal{N}\gg1$ pulsars, we can construct a signal vector